juji-io/site/blog/can-i-build-my-chatbot-with-gpt-4-how-hard-is-it.md

 12. Develop algorithms to handle complex chat flow management such as human-AI handoff.

 Last but not least, keep in mind to involve the content creators all the time, the real AI supervisor of your chatbot.
 Without them, your chatbot will not be able to get the job done.

+See my newest post on [how you can use Juji to build a chatbot that uses GPT-4 rapidly with #NOCODE](https://juji.io/blog/how-can-juji-help-you-build-a-chatbot-using-gpt-4-rapidly-with-nocode/).